WesselSmit/education-portal/DESIGN_RATIONALE.md

 <hr>

-# Feedback we did implement
+# Feedback we did implemented
+This feedback comes from: students, teachers and stakeholders.

 * Personalize the dashboard
 * Categorizing announcements
 * Legend for announcements in the dashboard